 US Secretary of State Antony Blinken (top C) walks past Russian Foreign Minister Sergei Lavrov (lower) during the G20 foreign ministers' meetings in New Delhi on March 2, 2023.
 (Photo by OLIVIER DOULIERY/POOL/AFP via Getty Images)

-US.
+NEW DELHI - US.
 Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov talked briefly Thursday at a meetings of top diplomats from the Group of 20 abilities in the highest-level in-person talks between the two conditions since Russia's invasion of Ukraine.

 The short encounter came as relations between Washington and Moscow have plummeted over Russia's war with Ukraine and tensions have soared amid a myriad of disagreements, complaints and recriminations on other matters ranging from arms rule to embassy staffing and prisoners.